eclipse-openj9/openj9-docs/docs/xxruntimeinstrumentation.md

 | `-XX:-RuntimeInstrumentation` | Disable |  :fontawesome-solid-check:{: .yes aria-hidden="true"}<span class="sr-only">yes</span>|

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On Linux, the RI facility on Power 8 and later processors uses the Performance Monitoring Unit (PMU) inside the processor.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** On Linux, the RI facility on Power 8 and later processors uses the Performance Monitoring Unit (PMU) inside the processor.
 However, the PMU is also used by system profilers like **oprofile** or **perf**.
 Due to the current Linux kernel implementation, a user cannot reliably profile a Java&trade; application when RI is enabled.
 Although this limitation might be addressed in future Linux kernels, for reliable profiling on Power systems that use Linux, the `-XX:-RuntimeInstrumentation` option must be used.

 <!-- ==== END OF TOPIC ==== xxruntimeinstrumentation.md ==== -->